cboyce183/Zendomo/README.md

 - composer-rest-server -c admin@zendomo -n never -w true

-# DISCLAIMER: THE LIKELYHOOD OF SOME INSTRUCTION BEING MISSING IS PRETTY MUCH 100%, COME GET THE ADMIN IF SOMETHING GOES WRONG
+# DISCLAIMER: THIS IS A COMPLEX PROCEDURE, CONTACT CBOYCE183 @ GITHUB WITH ANY QUESTIONS/ISSUES

-### Can confirm this worked for Bob, happy hacking.
+### CONFIRM: Not deprecated as of 1/12/17.